kpcs/brightwheel-interview/README.md

 - Still on the Body tab, enter in the JSON you'd like to send.
 - Click `Send`

+In order to run the test suite for the API, navigate to the project folder and run `npm test`.

 ## Technologies used

 In order to work quickly for an interview problem, I decided to use a Node.js server.
 In order to accelerate handling of API calls and their JSON bodies, I used the external packages of `express` and `body-parser`.
+In order to write some tests, I installed `supertest`, `mocha` and `chai`.

 ## Summary of solution